kragen/dercuano/intro.md

 ### Size and public-domain dedication ###

-On 2019-05-04 as I write this, the Dercuano tarball is 1.2 megobytes and contains almost 475,000 words in 185 notes, about 1600 paperback pages’ worth of text.
-This is about a quarter of the total amount of text I have here and intend to include.
+On 2019-05-05 as I write this, the Dercuano tarball is 1.5 megabytes and contains some 570,000 words in 256 notes, about 2000 paperback pages’ worth of text.
+This is about a third of the total amount of text I have here and intend to include.
 I’m still importing notes to add to it.